-- Bernedoodles have been known to be great for training in therapy and as guard dogs.
-Goldendoodles have likewise been very successfully bred as a service dog of all types.
+Bernedoodles have been known to be great for training in therapy and as guard dogs.
+Goldendoodles have likewise been very successfully bred as service dog of all types.

-- Since they are so loyal to their owners, they look to you for how to act in a changing environment.
-As long as they can be comforted and reassured by you, they have no problems taking on a new challenge in life.
+Since they are so loyal to their owners, they look to you for how to act in a changing environment.
+As long as you can comfort and reassure them, they have no problems taking on a new challenge in life.

-- Bernedoodles on average cost about $3,000.
+Bernedoodles, on average, cost about $3,000.
 They are harder to find, and breeders are not as common as with the Goldendoodles.
-So the prices tend to be higher, and you will have to travel farther to find one.
+So the prices are higher, and you must travel farther to find one.

-- Goldendoodles cost about $600-$800 depending on the location where you live.
-Goldendoodles are much easier to find, and therefore you probably won’t have to travel far to find a reputable breeder.
+Goldendoodles cost about $600-$800, depending on your location.
+Goldendoodles are much easier to find, so you probably won’t have to travel far to find a reputable breeder.

 In Conclusion: How To Choose